 Slugs come in all shapes, lengths, and even colors.
 Given this, it goes without saying why so many people are passionate about them and even have them as pets.
 If you’re also interested in these amazing creatures, here are 10 incredible slug facts that will impress you!

 A slug’s body is around 80 to 90% water.
-As a result, it is susceptible to desiccation (extreme dryness), which is worsened by the fact that slugs have little or no shell.
+As a result, it is susceptible to desiccation (extreme dryness), which is worsened by the fact that slugs have little or no shells.
 They keep themselves alive by generating layers of protective mucus.
 But this is often not enough to ensure survival.

 As such, just like snails, slugs can be seen mainly after rain.
 The ground is moist, and they can move freely without being exposed to temperatures that would dry them out.
 Slugs are found under rocks, planters, logs, and tree bark when the ground is dry.
 There, humidity persists, and slugs can retain their body moisture better.